AI Shift 2026: From Prediction to Autonomous Agents | Kindo

 While these prediction machines achieved new academic and industry milestones, Alphabet acquired DeepMind in 2014.
 Suddenly, the conversation changed to Super Intelligence, AGI, and how models could become far smarter than the human brain.
 With AGI, we could use artificial intelligence to generate something that never existed before.

 This was eight years ago, and at the time, it felt like this future reality was far, far, away.
 It wasn’t.
-Today, it seems we’ve already solved AGI, and are now just playing in the margins.
+Today, with the rapid deployment of multimodal reasoning models, the path to AGI has accelerated from theoretical abstraction to engineering reality.

 WELCOME TO THE GENERATIVE ERA